ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     - ``background_stopping`` for slowing of ions due to collisions with electrons or ions.
       This implements the approximate formulae as derived in Introduction to Plasma Physics, from Goldston and Rutherford, section 14.2.
+    - ``photonphoton`` for two-photon collisions according to the linear Breit-Wheeler mechanism (see for example `Gould et al. (Phys.
+Rev. 155, 1404, 1967) <https://doi.org/10.1103/PhysRev.155.1404>`__).
+      This implements the generation of electron-positron pairs based on the analytical cross-section, e.g. equation (1) in Gould.
+The angular distribution of the emitted pairs is isotropic for now (instead of following the correct distribution, see e.g. `Ribeyre et al. (Plasma Phys.
+Control.
+Fusion 60 104001, 2018) <https://doi.org/10.1088/1361-6587/aad6da>`__).
+      The implementation follows the same rationale as that of fusion reactions (see. `Higginson et al. (JCP 388, 439-453, 2019) <https://doi.org/10.1016/j.jcp.2019.03.020>`__).

 * ``<collision_name>.species`` (`strings`)
     If using ``pairwisecoulomb`` or ``nuclearfusion``, this should be the name(s) of the species,